 International separation with children in two countries

 A family with two nationalities requested guidance for their divorce after the partners had moved to different countries.
-The children stayed alternately in both countries.
-The question of which court had jurisdiction and which law applied to the parenting plan required an analysis of Brussels II-ter and the parties’ situation.
+The children stayed alternately in both countries, and the question of which court had jurisdiction and which law applied to the parenting plan required an analysis of Brussels II-ter and the children’s habitual residence.
 After a legal assessment, a route was determined that aligned with the best interests of the children and the legal position of both parents in their respective countries.

 Entrepreneur with a complex asset structure upon separation

 A director-major shareholder requested guidance on the division of assets, where both the value of the business and a pension scheme under own management had to be assessed.
 The prenuptial agreement proved to be open to interpretation on several points.
-A process was initiated in which legal analysis of the asset position and consultation on the division went hand in hand, aimed at an enforceable arrangement without court proceedings.
+The legal analysis of the asset position and the consultation on the division were deployed in parallel, aimed at an enforceable arrangement without court proceedings.

 Alimony modification after a decrease in income

-Following a dismissal, a client struggled to pay the established spousal maintenance.
+Following a dismissal, a client struggled to pay the established spousal alimony.
 The financial situation had changed drastically compared to the situation at the time of the original order.
-After assessing financial capacity and need, a request for modification was filed.
+After assessing financial capacity and need, a request for modification was filed based on Article 1:401 of the Dutch Civil Code.
 The procedure led to a recalculation that was proportionate to the new circumstances of both parties.

 Revising a parenting plan after relocation

-Following a previous separation, a parent requested a revision of the parenting plan due to a planned move to another province.
-The other parent contested the contact arrangement.
-A lawyer assessed the legal position of both parties, after which an adjusted arrangement was established through consultation that took into account the new living situation and the interests of the children.
+Following a previous divorce, a parent requested a revision of the parenting plan due to a planned move to another province.
+The other parent contested the visitation arrangement.
+The legal assessment of both parties’ positions, followed by consultation, led to an adjusted arrangement that took into account the new living situation and the best interests of the children.

 Our Attorneys at Law